Stytches/caliban-archive/content/index.md

 ## Flaws and Their Presentation

-Caliban’s flaws are not random weaknesses; they are facets of his Sluagh-like condition.
+Caliban’s flaws are not random weaknesses; they are facets of his [[Sluagh]]-like condition.
 Each one should be played as part of the same fae etiquette curse, reinforcing the sense that he is the ghost of a long-dead gentleman bound by old rules.

 ### [[Speech Impediment]] (Mental, 1 pt)

 **Mechanics:** The difficulties of all die rolls involving verbal communication are increased by two.

 **Presentation:** Caliban is physically and psychologically incapable of speaking above a whisper.
 His voice is always low, dry, and close, forcing others to lean in or quiet down if they want to hear him.
 When he is forced to raise his voice (gunfire, chaos, arguments), the words catch and break in his throat.
 He may cough, stammer, or simply go silent, eyes wide with almost childlike panic at his own breach of decorum.
-This reinforces the Sluagh “Law of Whispers” and makes every spoken word feel intentional, intimate, and just a little invasive.
+This reinforces the [[Sluagh]] “Law of Whispers” and makes every spoken word feel intentional, intimate, and just a little invasive.

 ### [[Eerie Presence]] (Supernatural, 2 pts)